-Direct-inject suppressed ion chromatography-mass spectrometry method with online preconcentration for short- and ultra short-chain perfluoroalkyl carboxylic acids in fresh water
+Direct-injection suppressed ion chromatography-mass spectrometry with online preconcentration for short- and ultra short-chain perfluoroalkyl carboxylic acids in fresh water

 Abstract

 This work developed a novel analytical method to detect short- and ultra-short chain perfluoroalkyl carboxylic acids (PFCAs) in freshwater samples by direct injection using ion chromatography mass spectrometry (IC-MS).
-Ultra-short chain PFCAs, including trifluoroacetic acid (TFA), are often present in aqueous environments at higher concentrations than the longer chain PFCAs, however there are currently a limited number of methods that can analyze them.
-Detection limits ranged between 1.3 – 2.8 ng/L (ppt) of the PFCAs (C2 – C6) analyzed and were comparable to other LC-MS and GC-MS methods.
-The precision of this method ranged from 0.4 – 7.6% for all the PFCAs (C2 – C6).
-An advantage of this method is small samples sizes under 1 mL can be used.
-This method was applied to real freshwater samples which included tap water, precipitation, lake water, and river water.
-TFA was detectable in most of the samples with online pre-concentration and no other additional pretreatment sample preparation, though method performance was decreased in samples with high conductivity.
+Ultra-short chain PFCAs, including trifluoroacetic acid (TFA), are often present in aqueous environments at higher concentrations than longer chain PFCAs, however there are currently a limited number of methods that can analyze them.
+Detection limits ranged between 1.3 and 2.8 ng L−1 (ppt) of the PFCAs (C2–C6) analyzed and were comparable to those of other LC-MS and GC-MS methods.
+The precision of this method ranged from 0.4–7.6% for all the PFCAs (C2–C6).
+An advantage of this method is that small samples sizes under 1 mL can be used.
+This method was applied to real freshwater samples including tap water, precipitation, lake water, and river water.
+TFA was detectable in most of the samples with online pre-concentration and no other additional pretreatment sample preparation; however, method performance decreased in samples with high conductivity.
 A new unidentified isobaric interferent for TFA was present in most of the freshwater samples.

 Please wait while we load your content...